Find Schools

 The states with the most job growth for Construction Laborer are Utah, Colorado, and Florida.
 Watch out if you plan on working in Maine, Vermont, or Mississippi.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Construction Laborer
+Salary for a Construction Laborer

-The salary for Construction Laborers ranges between about $23,460 and $65,590 a year.
+Construction Laborers make between $23,460 and $65,590 a year.

 undefined